Census Tree Project

 We currently have funding from two NIH grants to develop tools to automatically index historical records.
 We are currently focused on Ohio death certificates and the 1940 US census but the tools we are developing will allow us to automatically index records from many different countries.
 We've created a mobile indexing app that let's you see how well the automatic indexing is working: bit.ly/rll_index.
 Each of the images on this app were snipped and indexed by a machine learning algorithm.
 Currently, we can narrow the correct name to a small set of options and the indexing app will allow us to improve our hand-writing recognition until it is able to match the accuracy of a human.
 We are working with Mark Clement (BYU) on this the project.

 Academic Partner Projects

-We are currently working on projects for several academic partners.
-The students in our lab are currently helping Martha Bailey (University of Michigan) with the LIFEM project, Adriana Lleras-Muney (UCLA) and Anna Aizer (Brown) with the Mother’s Pension project, Rick Hornbeck (Chicago) with a project to digitize and index the US manufacturing census, and Ran Abramitzky (Stanford) and Leah Boustan (UCLA) with the Ellis Island project.
+We have worked on projects for several academic partners.
+The students in our lab helped Martha Bailey (University of Michigan) with the LIFEM project, Adriana Lleras-Muney (UCLA) and Anna Aizer (Brown) with the Mother’s Pension project, Rick Hornbeck (Chicago) with a project to digitize and index the US manufacturing census, and Ran Abramitzky (Stanford) and Leah Boustan (UCLA) with a project related to Ellis Island oral histories.
 We will help with any projects that can directly benefit FamilySearch either by improving the Family Tree or expanding their indexed data collections.
-Our main motivation for these projects is to provide research experiences to BYU students that are directly related to family history work since BYU is rather unique in having such a large number of students with lots of experience doing family history work.
+Our main motivation for these projects is to provide meaningful research experiences to BYU students.
 Contact Joe Price (email@example.com) if you would like the Record Linking Lab to help with a project.